 |

 Fleer's 1989 baseball card of Billy Ripken of the Baltimore Orioles had an unusual feature: an obscenity on the handle of his bat.
-Apparently a playful teammate had scribbled the naughty message on Ripken's bat just before the photo was taken.
-When this error became public knowledge, Fleer reissued Ripken's card with the offending message blacked out.
+For years Ripken blamed a playful teammate for scribbling the naughty message on his bat just before the photo was taken.
+In 2009 Ripken fessed up, saying he had written the message on his batting practice bat to distinguish it from his game bats.
+He had just finished taking BP at Fenway Park when the Fleer photographer snapped this photo.
+When this error became public knowledge, Fleer reissued Ripken's card several different times, with the offending message blacked out or obscured in a different manner.
 Predictably, the original 'error card' is much in demand by collectors.

 Tags: